 10. Get cash back for shopping

-Ebates is a company who pays you to shop as you normally would online.
+Rakuten, formerly known as Ebates, is a company who pays you to shop as you normally would online.
 Sign up is free, and you go through their portal to shop at over 2,500 different online retailers.
-Ebates gets a little commission for sending you to their partner stores, and they give you a little kickback as a thank you.
+Rakuten gets a little commission for sending you to their partner stores, and they give you a little kickback as a thank you.

 This is probably one of the easiest and most approachable passive income ideas on this list.
 That being said, you’re not getting any huge returns – you earn 1-4% back on your purchases.
 Still, that is something.

 Next to investing, this is one of my personal favorite passive income ideas.
 Let me tell you why…

 I use credit cards to pay for as many expenses as I can (bills, groceries, gas, etc.), and then I earn 1-4x points for every dollar I spend, maybe also getting a big sign-on bonus if it’s a new card.
 Then, I use those rewards to pay for travel expenses.